Type of Documentary Video

 Documentaries come in many formats, and the categorization of documentaries into specific types is not a strict or universally agreed-upon system.
 In 1991, Bill Nichols, an American film critic, categorized documentaries into six types:

 An expository documentary is a narrated documentary that speaks directly to the audience to educate them about a certain topic or issue.
-This type of documentary is solely based on facts and are heavily researched.
+This expository documentary film is solely based on facts and are heavily researched.
 The cinematographer plays a large role in filming shots that would match the narrations.
 A great example of an expository documentary is Nanook of the North (1922) by Robert J. Flaherty.

 A poetic documentary is all about documenting human emotions and feelings.
 This type of documentary focuses more on personal storytelling and often has themes of grief and nostalgia.
 It also relies a lot on visual storytelling, using striking visuals to create a sensory experience for its viewers.
 There’s also a unique soundscape in poetic documentaries to help viewers immerse in the poem conveyed.
 A modern example of poetic documentary is Frozen in Fear (2022) by Oinam Dorren and Mattias Löw.
 In a nutshell, poetic documentaries have avant-garde visuals and an emotionally evoking narrative.